-RATIONAL
+Definition

+For the purposes of this policy, a medical condition is defined a disease, illness, injury, genetic or congenital defect or a biological or psychological condition that lies outside the range of normal, age-appropriate human variation, or any physical, mental or emotional condition affecting a person's health, for which a person is receiving medical treatment, for which medical treatment is usually prescribed.

+Medication - also referred to as medicine - is defined as a pharmaceutical drug, loosely defined as any chemical substance, active ingredient- or product comprising such which is intended for use in the medical diagnosis, cure, treatment, or prevention of disease.
+Medication in the UK will be labelled as one of three types:

+- General Sales List.
+Also known as Over the Counter (available to purchase from supermarkets or pharmacies without the need for a pharmacist to dispense), indicated by "GSL" on packaging. - Pharmacy Medicines.
+Available from a dispensing pharmacy without the need for a prescription, indicated by " $\underline{\bf P}$ " on packaging - Prescription Medicines.
+Only available from a dispensing pharmacy on presentation of an authorised prescriber, indicated as "POM" on packaging.

+Rationale

-- The Children and Families Act 2014 includes a duty for schools to support children with medical conditions. - Where children have a disability, the requirements of the Equality Act 2010 will also apply.
-Where children have an identified special need, the SEN Code of Practice will also apply. - All children have a right to access the full curriculum, adapted to their medical needs and to receive the on-going support, medicines or care that they require at school to help them manage their condition and keep them well. - We recognise that medical conditions may impact social and emotional development as well as having educational implications. - Our school will build relationships with healthcare professionals and other agencies and in order to support effectively pupils with medical condition - Governing bodies must ensure that arrangements are in place in schools to support pupils at school with medical conditions. - Governing bodies should ensure that school leaders consult health and social care professionals, pupils and parents to ensure that the needs of children with medical conditions are effectively supported.
+The Children and Families Act 2014 includes a duty for schools to support children with medical conditions.

+Where children have a disability, the requirements of the Equality Act 2010 will also apply.
+Where children have an identified special need, the SEN Code of Practice will also apply.

+All children have a right to access the full curriculum, adapted to their medical needs and to receive the on-going support, medicines or care that they require at school to help them manage their condition and keep them well.

-ROLES AND RESPONSIBILITIES
+We recognise that medical conditions may impact social and emotional development as well as having educational implications.

+Our school will build relationships with healthcare professionals and other agencies and in order to support effectively pupils with medical condition

+Governing bodies must ensure that arrangements are in place in schools to support pupils at school with medical conditions.

+Governing bodies should ensure that school leaders consult health and social care professionals, pupils and parents to ensure that the needs of children with medical conditions are effectively supported.

+This medical policy will also be followed for the administration on non-medical substances, including but not limited to, items such as hand cream, sun lotion, lip balm, soaps etc.

+Roles and Responsibilities

-The Named Person responsible for children with medical conditions is Katie Prescott (Sendco) assisted by First Aiders.
+The Named Person responsible for children with medical conditions is Katie Prescott assisted by First Aiders.